rabbitmq/rabbitmq-website/site/logging.md

 }].
 </pre>

-In the above example, a new `lager_console_backend` handler is added to the `handlers` and `upgrade_lager_event` sink handlers.
+Here a new handler is added to the `handlers` and `upgrade_lager_event` sink handlers.
-Because `upgrade` category defines a separate file by default, all default handlers are copied to the sink handlers and the `file` setting is modified.
+Because the `upgrade` category uses a separate file by default, all default handlers are copied to the sink handlers.

 If a target log file is configured for a category via a `log.<category>.file` config entry, all log messages in that category will be written to **this file only** as well as non-file backends.

-If having upgrade logs in the default log file is desired, or log files are configured in `handlers`, category-specific files should be disabled.
-This is done with
+To include upgrade logs in the default log file, disable file logging for that category.

 <pre class="lang-ini">
 log.upgrade.file = false